unsoftcapped3/Prestige-Tree-Condensed/docs/basic-layer-breakdown.md

 # Basic layer breakdown

-This is a relatively minimal layer with few features.
+This is a very minimal layer with minimal features.
 Most things will require additional features.

 ```js
 addLayer("p", {